 Cliff Jacobson is one of North America’s most respected outdoors writers, wilderness guides, national and foreign consultants, and is the most published canoeing/camping writer of this century.
 He is a professional canoe guide and outfitter, a wilderness canoeing and camping consultant and the author of over a dozen top-selling books on camping and canoeing— numerous titles have been translated into Spanish, German, French and Turkish with sales approaching one million copies.
 His video, The Forgotten Skills, details the most important campcraft procedures.
 Cliff’s methods are proven by the sweat of pack and paddle and are reminiscent of the days when skills were more important than things.
 A retired environmental science teacher (34 years!), Cliff is respected by educators for his backcountry ethics, water quality, and wilderness navigation curricula.
 The Wilderness Meal, an outdoor ethics unit he wrote for the Minnesota Department of Natural Resources (MNR), is among the most successful environmental education activities of all time.
 You’ll find a copy in his book, Boundary Waters Canoe Camping With Style.

-Rob Kesselring is a veteran leader of 21 arctic canoe expeditions, 71 BWCAW-Quetico trips and he has paddled over 100 rivers worldwide.
-He is currently a licensed Guide in the Boundary Waters, Big Bend, and Gates of the Arctic National Parks.
-He is the author of two books, River Stories and Daughter Father Canoe and has spoken the Expos across the country.
+Licensed Wilderness Guide Rob Kesselring is a veteran of 23 arctic canoe expeditions, numerous BWCAW-Quetico trips and he has paddled over 150 rivers including the Zambezi, Nahanni and the Futaleufu.
+He is a writer for the Boundary Waters Journal and is the author of three books, Merlyn Carter Bush Pilot, River Stories and Daughter Father Canoe.
+For several years Kesselring has presented at paddling expos worldwide.

 Canadian Sue Plankis is an expert canoeist and citizen naturalist.
 She earned a masters degree in science and education.
 She has a forty year history of canoeing and is a former distinguished and certified instructor/trainer.
 Her mentors include Omer Stringer and Tom Mckenzie.
 Her grace on the water captivates audiences young and old.
 A skilled citizen naturalist, Sue has 314 birds on her Minnesota life list and is an avid birder, bird bander, and wildlife researcher.